Hyperparameters#

 hyperparameters: [1000000000]

 guidance: The max_rounds parameter serves as a limit to prevent excessive training on datasets where improvements taper off.
-Set this parameter sufficiently high to avoid premature early stopping.
-Consider increasing it if small yet consistent gains are observed in longer trainings.
+Set this parameter sufficiently high to avoid premature early stopping provided fitting times are reasonable.